 In conclusion, the study is able to intercept a global improvement in document completeness even if there are still some areas of improvement; in our opinion, these are mainly related to the high complexity of the context under study.

-GENERAL COMMENTS BY HOSPITAL DIRECTOR
+GENERAL COMMENTS BY HOSPITAL DIRECTOR Dr. Smart

 AMBROSOLI HOSPITAL, KALONGO